liefery-it-legacy/blog/_posts/2018-12-01-nicole-interview.md

 _**Tam: What advice would you give to people who are thinking about applying for a traineeship?
 OR What advice would you give people who are learning to code?**_

 **Nicole:** I would tell people who are learning how to code that the hardest thing is to lose the fear of looking stupid and incompetent and get yourself out there.
-Go to meet-ups, get-togethers, hackathons, workshops, apply for internships even though you might think you're not killed enough, let them decide.
+Go to meet-ups, get-togethers, hackathons, workshops, apply for internships even though you might think you're not skilled enough, let them decide.
 Stay motivated, surround yourself with people who could help you keep on track and progress.
 And ultimately, don’t worry, keep a steady slow pace and you will get there, it might seem impossible now and you might even hear some discouraging words, but as long as you keep focused, things will come.
 Our CTO once told me something that stuck with me: "even if you don't feel you are making progress, you are so keep going".

 I would advise to some someone applying for a traineeship to do it!
 Don’t think about it too long, even if all the requirements don't fit.
 Staying motivated and wanting to learn is the most important part.
 Show the company you are applying to that you are willing to put in the work to become a developer.
 Don't be afraid of being the person with least amount of knowledge in the room, embrace it and grow.